Relearning In-person Eye Contact

 Our eyes have been called the “window of the soul,” giving us as human beings the opportunity to, we imagine, see inside of the real person.

-The color, the shape and positioning of the eyes may be captivating.
+The color, shape and positioning of the eyes may be captivating.
 Their expressiveness gives us enormous amounts of information and meaning.

 Searching for trust